• About

 • Maple syrup - I love the subtly sweet flavor of maple syrup.
 If you want sweeter cookies, add a bit more, but remember that the chocolate chips will also add sweetness.

-• Make vegan: Substitute two flax eggs or one avocado for the eggs, and use vegan dark chocolate chips (I like the Guittard brand).
+• Make vegan: Substitute two flax eggs or one avocado for the eggs, and use vegan dark chocolate chips (I like the Guittard brand) to make vegan cookies.

 • Almond Joy: Omit the cinnamon and add ½ cup unsweetened coconut flakes.
 And if you eat nuts, add ⅓ cup chopped almonds.